MessedUpCode/sv_gimmighoul_respawn/README.md

 The most important part is that you can:
 + easily force respawn attempts by saving, closing the game and moving the console clock forward
 + estimate approximately how many roaming form and chest form were respawned after a certain number of respawn attempts (and therefore when it is worth collecting coins)

+If you want to farm coins more quickly make sure to collect the roaming form (not only the chest form), on average about 80% of the respawned coins come from this form.